JeremiahKaren/35percent.github.io/_posts/2018-06-26-delancey-tries-again.md

 Delancey has used the time since to make some modest improvements to the application.
 The number of social rented homes was first increased from 33 to 74 units and then, within the last week, up to 116 units.
 The units will be purchased and managed by Southwark Council, not a private sector registered provider as previously proposed.
 Interim retail units are also being built, to accommodate at least some of the displaced traders, on Castle Sq, just over the railway from the centre.
 Any trader within the 'red-line' of the development will be eligible for support from the relocation strategy.
 A 'cluster' of affordable retail and affordable space is proposed for Pastor St, behind the London College of Communication.
 There is also a qualified commitment to lease a proportion of the proposed leisure floorspace to a bingo operator.
 Delancey [says](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!Hw5NLOf19aAUEMtPn8HzFA%3d%3d!%7d%7d%7d) it _"will give first refusal (on commercial terms) to a bingo operator to lease a proportion of the proposed leisure floorspace within the development."_

-The Palaces bingo hall and bowling alley in the shopping centre are major attractions in the area).
+The Palaces bingo hall and bowling alley in the shopping centre are major attractions in the area.

 These improvements are valuable for some, but for most traders it is all too little, too late.
 Local charity [Latin Elephant](http://latinelephant.org/) reckons there are 150 migrant and ethnic businesses at the Elephant.
 The Elephant and Castle Traders Asssociation counts traders from 16 different countries, stretching from Bolivia to Turkey to Bangladesh and Ghana.
 They have been informed that they will have to leave the centre by March 2019 (regardless of the outcome of the planning application) and there is little doubt that Delancey's proposals will not accommodate them all.